 En español»

-The last 2 years have been really hard.
-Worry, isolation, hardship and grief are weighing heavier than usual on a lot of us.
-Everyday activities can feel overwhelming, and sometimes we need extra support.
+We have made it through so much.
+Worry, isolation, hardship and grief have weighed heavier than usual on a lot of us the last few years.
+Everyday activities can still feel overwhelming, and sometimes we need extra support.

 Checking in with family and friends, offering a little help or just listening can be the lift someone needs.
 Here are some ways you can help.